Arthur Schopenhauer: World as representation

-The world as will
+World as will

 In Book Two of The World as Will and Representation, Schopenhauer considers what the world is beyond the aspect of it that appears to us—that is, the aspect of the world beyond representation, the world considered "in-itself" or "noumena", its inner essence.
 The very being in-itself of all things, Schopenhauer argues, is will (Wille).
 The empirical world that appears to us as representation has plurality and is ordered in a spatio-temporal framework.
 The world as thing in-itself must exist outside the subjective forms of space and time.
 Although the world manifests itself to our experience as a multiplicity of objects (the "objectivation" of the will), each element of this multiplicity has the same blind essence striving towards existence and life.
 Human rationality is merely a secondary phenomenon that does not distinguish humanity from the rest of nature at the fundamental, essential level.
 The advanced cognitive abilities of human beings, Schopenhauer argues, serve the ends of willing—an illogical, directionless, ceaseless striving that condemns the human individual to a life of suffering unredeemed by any final purpose.
 Schopenhauer's philosophy of the will as the essential reality behind the world as representation is often called metaphysical voluntarism.